trw24/Atlas-Messenger-iOS/README.md

 Note: The current Atlas Messenger project is designed to only work with a special `Atlas Messenger` project.
 To create this special App ID you must go to the [Atlas build](https://developer.layer.com/dashboard/atlas/build)  page.
 If you use a different App ID you will see a "Request failed: forbidden" error when you launch the app.

 You can now proceed with building and running Atlas Messenger.
 Select **Run** from the **Product** menu (or type `⌘R`).
 After the build completes, Atlas Messenger will launch launch in your iOS Simulator.

-#### For Demo Purposes only

-Atlas Messenger is an example application built by [Layer](https://layer.com/) to showcase the capabilities of [Atlas](https://github.com/layerhq/Atlas-iOS).
-You may be tempted to directly integrate Atlas Messenger code straight into your app as a shortcut, but this is not recommended.
-Developers that have tried to directly integrate Atlas Messenger code into existing apps without fully understanding how Layer concepts like User Authentication work end up frustrated and confused.
-Three important things to note about Atlas Messenger:

-1. Atlas Messenger uses an Layer identity server and token provider designed to only be used with this project.
-You must use your own identity server and token provider.
-For more information, check out our [Authentication Guide](https://developer.layer.com/docs/ios/guides).
-1. Atlas Messenger has a cap of only 20 users.
-1. The Layer identity server does not work with production app id's.

-The most basic integration of Atlas involves implementing the following protocols:
-* `ATLConversationListViewController` (the conversation list)
-* `ATLConversationViewController` (the conversation view)
-* `ATLParticipantTableViewController` (the participant picker)

-Your user model will also need to implement the `ATLParticipant` protocol to work with Atlas.
-We recommend reading through the [Atlas documentation](https://developer.layer.com/docs/atlas) before you get started.

 ## Getting Oriented